Tuesday, 8 January 2008

 A high-pass filter is a filter that passes high frequencies well, but attenuates (or reduces) frequencies lower than the cutoff frequency.
 The actual amount of attenuation for each frequency varies from filter to filter.
 It is sometimes called a low-cut filter; the terms bass-cut filter or rumble filter are also used in audio applications.
 A high-pass filter is the opposite of a low-pass filter, and a bandpass filter is a combination of a high-pass and a low-pass.

 It is useful as a filter to block any unwanted low frequency components of a complex signal while passing the higher frequencies.
-Of course, the meanings of 'low' and 'high' frequencies are relative to the
+Of course, the meanings of 'low' and 'high' frequencies are relative to the cutoff frequency chosen by the filter designer.

 http://www.mines.edu/Academic/courses/physics/phgn215/lab2/highpass.gif